Power Chai® Almond Brittle

 5 tablespoons (75 ml) heavy cream

-1. In a small bowl, sprinkle gelatin over the water and let stand for at least 10 minutes.
+In a small bowl, sprinkle gelatin over the water and let stand for at least 10 minutes.

-3. Add gelatin to the milk mixture and stir until completely dissolved.
+In a saucepan, combine milk, sugar, and chai.
+Heat over a low flame until sugar and chai dissolve.
+Remove from heat.
+Add gelatin to the milk mixture and stir until completely dissolved.
 Set pan in an ice bath and cool until mixture begins to thicken.

 Makes 4 servings.

 2-1/3 cup (14 oz) chocolate chips (semisweet, milk, or white)

 1 cup David Rio Chai

 Optional: 1/2 cup cocoa powder, finely chopped nuts, shredded coconut, or powdered sugar

 In a medium saucepan, heat cream on low heat until small bubbles appear around the edges.
 Remove the saucepan from the heat.